High Impact Practice Grants

 Prior to the deadline, submit the following information to OFE via email using this application.

-• Name of project, names, titles, departments, and contact information of faculty that will be involved
+- Name of project, names, titles, departments, and contact information of all faculty applying for the grant

 HIPs Timeline

 It is important to note that any awarded funds will not roll over to the next budget year.
-Awarded funds that are not spent by the deadlines posted in the calendar linked below will be forfeited by the faculty member.
-You will need to work with your department and/or college budget representatives to ensure that the timing of expenses adhere to the Workday Osprey Rising year-end deadlines.
+Awarded funds that are not spent by the end of the fiscal year will be forfeited by the faculty member(s).

 Grant recipients will be required to submit a Final Report to update OFE on how funds were used and the ways students were supported.
 If a Final Report is not submitted, the recipient forfeits the right to apply for a future HIPs Grant.